AdrianCloudMore/CloudMorePythonSDK/README.md

 The Cloudmore SDK for python is mostly just an auto generated swagger client, and a few examples of how to make use of the Cloudmore API from python code.
+It also aims to make it easy to install, update and package the API client.

 ## Install & Update [WORK IN PROGRESS]